-Insider Guide: Best of San Francisco
+Insider Guide: San Francisco

 San Francisco is small by urban standards, a compact swath of rambunctious green hills, windswept bays and rainbow-colored Victorian homes.

 But it’s seen enough upheaval for a town twice its size.

 It’s a city born of opportunity and reborn of disaster.

 It’s seen booms and busts both analog and digital.

 And it’s been the adopted home of numerous seismic social -- and geological -- movements.

 As a result, San Francisco is a crossroads of commerce and counterculture, suffused with noir moodiness as well as Gold Rush bravado.

 Just remember that San Fran’s weather has mood swings that are as complex.
 To avoid becoming one of those sullen tourists shivering in shorts and a T-shirt as the fog crawls around their ankles, bring a sweater -- as well as these suggestions for experiencing the best of San Francisco.

 Print and go -- Our traveler-friendly one-page guide here: San Francisco